TFCC Tear | Palmer & Atzei Classification

 Quick Summary

 TFCC tears are classified using two systems.
 The Palmer Classification (1989) divides lesions into traumatic (Class 1A–1D) and degenerative (Class 2A–2E) categories and is the global standard for surgical reporting.
-The Atzei Classification (2009) focuses specifically on peripheral tears and DRUJ instability, classifying tears into 5 classes to directly guide surgical decision-making.
-Wrist arthroscopy is the gold standard for classification; MR arthrography is the preferred imaging modality.
-Foveal integrity — not styloid involvement — is the critical determinant of DRUJ stability and surgical approach.
+The Atzei Classification (2011) focuses specifically on peripheral tears and DRUJ instability, classifying tears into 7 categories (Classes 0–5, including 3-A) based on which TFCC component is lacerated and the status of DRUJ cartilage, to directly guide surgical decision-making.
+Wrist arthroscopy — including both radiocarpal and DRUJ portals — is the gold standard for classification.
+Foveal integrity, not styloid involvement, is the critical determinant of DRUJ stability and surgical approach.

 What Is the TFCC?